Top of page Skip to main content

 An impactful and efficient governance structure enables Treasury to achieve our purpose and meet our performance objectives.

 Our enterprise governance committees provide transparency, direction and oversight of the risks and complex strategic and operational matters that affect Treasury.
-In 2024–25, we will continue to embed our governance practice throughout the department and ensure our governance operating model enables management to exercise effective oversight.
-This includes incorporating climate risk and opportunity reporting into existing governance structures.
-This means we can ensure governance arrangements support Treasury’s resilience to climate risk and its capability to realise opportunities in the net zero transition.
+In 2025–26, we will continue to embed our governance practice throughout the department and ensure our governance operating model enables management to exercise effective oversight.
+This includes continuing to incorporate climate risk and opportunity reporting into existing governance structures.
+This means we can ensure governance arrangements continue to support Treasury’s resilience to climate risk and its capability to realise opportunities in the net zero transition.

-Treasury’s governance committees structure.
-Link to text description follows image.
+Diagram of Treasury’s governance committees structure.
+Text description follows image.

 Text description